-A Canadian-based public company (OTCBB: SVLT) that develops renewable energy solutions.
+SunVuale was a Canadian-based public company (OTCBB: SVLT) that developed renewable energy solutions.

-The company is developing graphene-based supercapacitor technology for use in solar cell arrays.
-In November 2015 Sunvault announced that is has completed the development of a graphene-enhanced smartphone battery case that uses the company's supercapacitor technology, and aims to crowd-fund this project.
+The company developed graphene-based supercapacitor technology for use in solar cell arrays.
+In November 2015 Sunvault announced that is has completed the development of a graphene-enhanced smartphone battery case that uses the company's supercapacitor technology, and it aims to crowd-fund this project.

 The latest Sunvault graphene news: